-The control block includes all of the external control piloting the flow control valves as well as the internal control of the variable displacement pump and motor, in order to manage the different modes (braking with energy recovery, normal propulsion, and propulsion with accumulator) as well as control of the acceleration of the vehicle and the pressure inside the closed-loop circuit:
+The control block includes all of the external control piloting the flow control valves as well as the internal control of the variable displacement pump and motor to manage the different modes (braking with energy recovery, normal propulsion, and propulsion with accumulator) as well as control of the vehicle's acceleration and the pressure inside the closed-loop circuit:

-- "Propelling with accumulators" mode: open valves are V2, V3 and V6; motor displacement is controlled to limit the vehicle acceleration (maxi: 1 m/s2); pump displacement is controlled to limit the pressure in the circuit. - "Normal propelling" mode: valves open are V3 and V4; motor and pump displacements are controlled to reach the required velocity and limit the vehicle acceleration (max: 1.5 m/s2). - "Regenerative braking" mode: valves V2, V4 and V5 are open, the others are closed; pump displacement is set to 0 and motor displacement is set to 100%.
-The deceleration is limited to -0.6 m/s2 due to the pre-charge pressure in the HP accumulator.
-As this deceleration is acceptable in term of operator comfort, there is no need to control the motor displacement to reduce this deceleration.
+- Propelling with accumulators mode: open valves are V2, V3 and V6; motor displacement is controlled to limit the vehicle acceleration (max: 1 m/s); pump displacement is controlled to limit the pressure in the circuit - Normal propelling mode: valves open are V3 and V4; motor and pump displacements are controlled to reach the required velocity and limit the vehicle acceleration (max: 1.5 m/s) - Regenerative braking mode: valves V2, V4 and V5 are open, the others are closed; pump displacement is set to 0 and motor displacement is set to 100 percent.
+The deceleration is limited to -0.6 m/s due to the pre-charge pressure in the HP accumulator.
+As this deceleration is acceptable in terms of operator comfort, there is no need to control the motor displacement to reduce this deceleration

-A comparative study between a forklift equipped with the energy recovery system and another without energy recovery has been performed on a realistic working cycle, the VDI-2198 cycle.
+A comparative study between a forklift equipped with the energy recovery system and another without energy recovery has been performed on a realistic working cycle, the Virtual Desktop Infrastructure (VDI)-2198 cycle.